 Hagerstown Regional Airport

-Today, Hagerstown Regional sits on 693 acres.
-It has two asphalt runways: runway 9/27 is 7,000 by 150 feet with a precision approach capability, and runway 2/20 is 3,165 by 100 feet.
-Both runways have a full, parallel taxiway.
-Up until October 2019, Southern Airways Express provided service to Baltimore/Washington International Airport, and Pittsburgh International Airport.
-Now, the Airport’s sole commercial carrier is Allegiant Air, which offers year-round service to Orlando/Sanford International Airport, and seasonal flights to St. Petersburg/Clearwater and Myrtle Beach, South Carolina.
+Sitting on 693 acres, HGR has two runways: 7,000 by 150 feet with a precision approach capability, and a crosswinds runway at 3,165 by 100 feet.
+Both runways have a full, parallel taxiway and, although mainly a General Aviation facility, Allegiant Air flies commercially to Orlando/Sanford International Airport, and has seasonal flights to St. Petersburg/Clearwater and Myrtle Beach, South Carolina.

-In addition, some 162 general aviation aircraft are home-based at Hagerstown, including single- and multi-engine aircraft, jets, helicopters, and a few ultralights.
-More than 20 aviation-related businesses support the needs of Hagerstown’s flying community.
-Rider Jet Center, the FBO, with over 40,000 square feet of heated hangar space and 10,000 square feet of office space, provides numerous services including aircraft rental, maintenance, repair and inspections, as well as aviation fuel, computerized weather information, and pilot supplies.
-Hagerstown Flight School provides flight training, and V1 Aeronautics offers flight training, air tours, and FAA testing.
-The Airport is also home to the Pittsburgh Institute of Aeronautics education program for FAA-approved Aviation Maintenance Technicians, and a Redbird Simulator operated by SimFly, a producer and supplier of flight training materials and flight simulators.
+There are 141 aircraft based at Hagerstown Regional and more than 20 aviation-related businesses.
+The Fixed Base Operator, Rider Jet Center, offers over 40,000 square feet of heated hangar space and 10,000 square feet of office space.
+They also provide aircraft rental, maintenance, repair and inspections, aviation fuel, computerized weather information, and pilot supplies.
+Hagerstown Flight School provides flight training, while V1 Aeronautics offers flight training, air tours, and FAA testing.
+The airport is also home to a large base of operations for the Sierra Nevada Corporation, the Pittsburgh Institute of Aeronautics education program for FAA-approved Aviation Maintenance Technicians, and a Redbird Simulator operated by SimFly (a producer and supplier of flight training materials and flight simulators).

 Click The Cover To View Or Download The Brochure